 The study of uranium content in modern marine sediments provides an opportunity to analyze the processes and factors affecting uranium accumulation during sedimentation and early diagenesis stages.
-Main sources of uranium in bottom sediments are continental runoff and uranium dissolved in seawater.
-Dissolved uranium can be accumulated by marine organisms, absorbed by organic matter and included in mineral phases, formed during sedimentations.
-We studied marine sediments accumulated in the Kandalaksha bay of the White Sea, the Laptev and East-Siberian Seas (oxidative conditions) and in the Black Sea (oxidative and reductive conditions) using optical microscopy, ICP-MS, CHNS, IRMS, XRD, Eh, pH and temperature measurements.
-Interpreting results was carried out using thermodynamic modelling uranium forms in a water-sediment system under different conditions.
-Sediments in Arctic Seas and shallow shelf of the Black Sea show low uranium (1-3 ppm) and TOC (1-3%) concentrations.
+The main sources of uranium in bottom sediments are continental runoff and uranium dissolved in seawater.
+Dissolved uranium can be accumulated by marine organisms, absorbed by organic matter, and included in mineral phases, formed during sedimentations.
+We studied marine sediments accumulated in the Kandalaksha bay of the White Sea, the Laptev and East-Siberian Seas (oxidative conditions), and in the Black Sea (oxidative and reductive conditions) using optical microscopy, ICP-MS, CHNS, IRMS, XRD, Eh, pH and temperature measurements.
+Interpreting results was carried out using thermodynamic modeling of uranium forms in a water-sediment system under different conditions.
+Sediments in the Arctic Seas and shallow shelf of the Black Sea show low uranium (1-3 ppm) and TOC (1-3%) concentrations.
 Low uranium concentration and correlation between U and TOC show that uranium in studied samples represents uranium in continental runoff and uranium accumulated by marine organisms (or sorbed by organic matter).
-Not a considerable increase of uranium concentration with depth, where Eh values are considerably decreased by comparison with seawater, shows that some small amount of uranium could be accumulated in sediments due to formation of insoluble uranium phases.
-Increase in uranium concentrations (up to 35 ppm) is a typical for marine sediments formed in reducing conditions of the Black Sea at the depth more 200 m where bottom water contents high concentration of H2S and Eh values are negative (~-200 mV).
-Under reducing conditions and presence of H2S in the bottom water, increased uranium accumulation is associated with its transition from soluble to an insoluble form and sorption of uranium by organic matter.
-Thus, the main factor affecting on accumulation of uranium accumulation in marine sedimentation processes is redox conditions in bottom water.
-In reducing conditions uranium content increases due to formation of insoluble uranium containing phases and sorption at organic matter.
+Not a considerable increase in uranium concentration with depth, where Eh values are considerably decreased by comparison with seawater, shows that some small amount of uranium could be accumulated in sediments due to the formation of insoluble uranium phases.
+An increase in uranium concentrations (up to 35 ppm) is typical for marine sediments formed in reducing conditions of the Black Sea at a depth of more than 200 m where bottom water contents with a high concentration of H2S and Eh values are negative (~-200 mV).
+Under reducing conditions and the presence of H2S in the bottom water, increased uranium accumulation is associated with its transition from soluble to an insoluble form and sorption of uranium by organic matter.
+Thus, the main factor affecting the accumulation of uranium accumulation in marine sedimentation processes is redox conditions in bottom water.
+In reducing conditions uranium content increases due to the formation of insoluble uraniumcontaining phases and sorption of the organic matter.
 In the case of the presence of oxygen in the water (shallow sea depth, intense water exchange), the uranium content in sediments is related to its concentration in the mineral components of continental runoff and to the uranium concentration in marine organisms since some species can accumulate uranium from seawater.
 In both cases, higher uranium content in seawater and higher organic carbon concentration lead to an increase in uranium accumulation in sediments.
-Decrease of Eh with depth may also lead to uranium accumulation in sediments, but this is not a considerable effect because of the limited uranium amount in pore water.
+A decrease of Eh with depth may also lead to uranium accumulation in sediments, but this is not a considerable effect because of the limited uranium amount in pore water.